 - Melter Skelter for grilled cheeses of all kinds

 Time to work off some of that food, head to the Rittenhouse Square to see this beautiful square and maybe sit on one of the benches and eat some of your leftovers.
 Then walk around the surrounding streets for some great shopping.

 South Philly Cheesesteak, 4:00 PM

-Yes, I realize you ate your way through the Reading Terminal but you only have 36 hours, so you need to eat a cheesesteak.
+Yes, I realize you ate your way through the Reading Terminal but you only have 36 hours in Philadelphia, so you need to eat a cheesesteak.
 Your next stop is John’s Roast Pork, known by locals as one of the best cheesesteaks spots in Philadelphia.
 They also have more than cheesesteaks so you can take your pick of other sandwiches or sides such as fries and mozzarella sticks if you aren’t feeling a cheesesteak.
 Although, this is one of the reasons you came to Philly so don’t be silly.

 Drink Before You Dine, 7:30 PM

 Last night was all about classy drinks, but tonight head to a dive bar, Tattooed Mom.
 They have extremely reasonably priced cocktails as well as plenty of beers on tap.
 If you can possibly stomach it, they have some fantastic vegan fare and appetizers but you really don’t want to spoil your dinner.
 Be sure to check out both floors.